Legobot/Legobot/README.md

 baseplate_proxy.add_child(Roll)
 baseplate_proxy.add_child(Help)
 ```
-For the above example, we implemented the !roll Lego..
+For the above example, we implemented the !roll Lego.
 Now, to see this in action!

 ```
 <parsec> !help